Vilmos Kondor: Budapest Noir Cycle

 The sequel to Budapest Noir was published in June 2009 by Agave Könyvek.

 The story is set in the fall of 1939, a couple of weeks after the outbreak of World War II, and features Zsigmond Gordon and Sándor Nemes, a retired detective.
 They start investigating two different cases: Gordon wants to find out why a former colleague and friend has died, while Nemes is hired to find out what happened to a huge quantity of cocaine and morphine that has gone missing.
-The two cases merge, and the solution involves politicians, Hungarian Nazis and corrupt policemen.

 One reviewer, Péter Urfi, wrote about the "Kondor phenomenon":